paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 ##### Installing FBI into SysNAND

 15. **If you already had FBI injected into EmuNAND, you can skip this section**
+16. Hold X on boot to launch Decrypt9
 12. Go to "SysNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder